-Like other Milky Way dwarf spheroidal galaxies, Ant 2 is a potential target for gamma-ray searches for dark matter annihilation (e.g. Bertone et al. (2005); Geringer-Sameth et al. (2015a) and references therein).
+Walker 2015a and references therein).
 In particular, the dwarfs' old stellar populations and lack of gas make them very unlikely to emit gamma-rays through conventional processes.
 For dark matter particles with mass in the GeV to TeV range, searches in dwarfs with the Fermi Large Area Telescope (Atwood et al. 2009) are among the most sensitive probes of dark matter annihilation (e.g. Albert et al. 2017).

-Ant 2's small velocity dispersion for its size indicates a low density dark matter halo (see previous two sub-sections for details), and since the gamma-ray flux from annihilation is proportional to the square of the dark matter density, Ant 2 would likely have quite a low signal compared with other dwarfs.
-Using the simple estimator in Eq.
-8 of Evans et al. (2016) and the properties of Ant 2 in Table 1 we compute the total flux from dark matter annihilating within 0.5° of the centre of Ant 2.
-Assuming a dark matter halo with a $\rho \propto r^{-1}$ density profile we find $\log{10} J(0.5^\circ)/(\text{GeV}^2\text{cm}^{-5}) \approx 16 \pm 0.4$ , where J is proportional to the gamma-ray flux.
-This is about 3 orders of magnitude below the J values of the "top tier" Milky Way dwarfs where we expect the strongest annihilation signals (e.g. Bonnivard et al. 2015).
+Ant 2's small velocity dispersion for its size indicates a low-density dark matter halo (see previous two sub-sections for details), and since the gamma-ray flux from annihilation is proportional to the square of the dark matter density, Ant 2 would likely have quite a low signal compared with other dwarfs.
+Using the simple estimator in equation 8 of Evans, Sanders & Geringer-Sameth (2016) and the properties of Ant 2 in Table 1 we compute the total flux from dark matter annihilating within $0.5^{\circ}$ of the centre of Ant 2.
+Assuming a dark matter halo with a $\rho \propto r^{-1}$ density profile we find $\log{10}J(0.5^{\circ})/(\text{GeV}^2\,\text{cm}^{-5}) \approx 16 \pm 0.4$ , where J is proportional to the gamma-ray flux.
+This is about 3 orders of magnitude below the J values of the 'top tier' Milky Way dwarfs where we expect the strongest annihilation signals (e.g. Bonnivard et al. 2015).

 Although we do not expect a detectable annihilation signal from Ant 2 an exploration of the Fermi data illustrates a number of issues that will confront future searches in such large objects.
 First, Ant 2 may be significantly extended as seen by Fermi.
-Dark matter halos are generally less concentrated than the stars they host and, in contrast with other dwarfs, Ant 2's stellar half-light angle is already much larger than Fermi's PSF.
+Dark matter haloes are generally less concentrated than the stars they host and, in contrast with other dwarfs, Ant 2's stellar half-light angle is already much larger than Fermi's PSF.
 We create surface brightness profiles for dark matter emission and convolve them with Fermi's (energy-dependent) PSF.
 The size of Ant 2 as seen by Fermi can be characterized by the angle at which the PSF-convolved surface brightness drops to half its maximum value.
 We find the ratio between this angle and the corresponding angle for a point source of gamma rays.
 The most point-like situation we consider is a spherical NFW halo with scale radius twice the half-light radius and which is truncated beyond the scale radius.
-For 1 GeV gamma rays Ant 2 is 50% more extended than a point source (80% at 10 GeV).
+For 1 GeV gamma rays Ant 2 is 50 per cent more extended than a point source (80 per cent at 10 GeV).
 For less cuspy density profiles the extension is more pronounced: a modified NFW profile with $\rho \propto r^{-0.5}$ in its inner parts yields emission at 1 GeV that is 2.4 times more extended than a point source (4.3 times more at 10 GeV).
 The shape of Ant 2's halo is quite uncertain and so a simple search for a gamma-ray point source may not be optimal.
-Nevertheless, an eventual detection of spatially extended emission is quite powerful as it would yield a direct observation of the halo density profile (e.g. Geringer-Sameth et al. 2015b).
+Nevertheless, an eventual detection of spatially extended emission is quite powerful as it would yield a direct observation of the halo density profile (e.g. Geringer-Sameth, Koushiappas & Walker 2015b).